 What Is Interrupted Aortic Arch?

 In interrupted aortic arch, the ascending or first part of the aorta (which supplies blood to the head and arms) is not connected to the descending or second part of the aorta (which supplies blood to the lower body and legs).

 Interrupted Aortic Arch in Children

 It’s normal for babies to have a ductus arteriosus.
 Before they’re born, this vessel shifts blood away from their lungs into their aorta.
 This works fine because babies don’t breathe on their own until after they’re born, so they don’t need blood going to their lungs to get oxygen.

 Normally the ductus arteriosus closes soon after birth.
 In babies with a normal aorta, this closure does not cause problems.
 In babies with interrupted aortic arch, the closure means there’s no way for blood to get to the descending aorta.

 Before the ductus arteriosus closes, babies born with this defect do get blood to their lower body.
 But it’s not oxygen-rich blood coming from their left ventricle.
 For most babies, it’s a mix of oxygen-poor (blue) and oxygen-rich (red) blood.

 About two in every 100,000 babies have interrupted aortic arch.

 Interrupted Aortic Arch at Seattle Children’s

 Our heart team has treated many children with interrupted aortic arch.
 This condition always requires surgical repair.
-We have a dedicated pediatric cardiovascular surgical team including three surgeons, a pediatric cardiac anesthesia team, and a cardiac intensive care service ready to care for newborns or infants who need heart surgery early in life.
+We have a dedicated pediatric cardiovascular surgical team including three surgeons, a pediatric cardiac anesthesia team, and a cardiac intensive care unit ready to care for newborns or infants who need heart surgery early in life.